Click here for a

 aka Wirth’s Hippodrome / Capital Theatre

 (1909-1928) Corner of George and Campbell streets.

 The Hippodrome had formerly been occupied by the Sydney hay and cattle markets, and later the Belmore Markets.
 From 1900 onwards it had also been increasingly used for entertainments (including Cole’s Bohemian Dramatic Co).
 Wirth’s Circus opened for a season there in 1909 and took a 21 years lease.
 The council later erected a permanent building using materials from the old markets.
 It opened in 1916.
-Later used by various variety companies (including Clay’s Theatres) the Hippodrome was converted into the Capital Theatre in 1928.
+Later used by various variety companies (including Clay’s Bridge Theatre Ltd) the Hippodrome was converted into the Capital Theatre in 1928.